Enforcing the Law in Medieval Europe

 By the late 400s, the western half of the empire – the one that once controlled most, if not all, of Western Europe, fell after the invasion of Rome.
 Along with the fall of the Western Roman Empire, a vacuum on the rest of the continent was formed.
 Throughout the years, countries struggled to establish themselves.
 However, they were plagued by countless wars, ethnic strife, and invasions and raids from the Vikings to the north, Islamic groups such as the Moors from Africa, and the Ottoman Turks from central Asia.

 To top all of that, the Black Plague swept through the fractured European nations, decimating the population and adding more instability to an already unstable situation.

 Crimes, such as murder and theft, were rarely a concern for these armies.
-These became the concern of the citizens, and most often they were forced to police themselves within their towns, villages, or city community.
-This need would eventually lead to the culmination of watchmen and volunteer police forces.
+These became the concern of the citizens, and most often, they policed themselves within their own towns, villages, or city community.
+This need eventually lead to the culmination of watchmen and volunteer police forces.